 How does a car warranty work?

-Whether you buy a new or used car, a car warranty can cover the cost of repairs if your vehicle develops mechanical faults.
-Find out more about how car warranties work with the help of our guide.
+Whether you buy a new or used car, a car warranty can cover the cost of repairs if your vehicle develops mechanical or electrical faults.
+Find out more with our guide to car warranty cover.

-Whether you buy a new or used car, a car warranty can cover the cost of repairs if your vehicle develops mechanical faults.
-Find out more about how car warranties work with the help of our guide.
+Whether you buy a new or used car, a car warranty can cover the cost of repairs if your vehicle develops mechanical or electrical faults.
+Find out more with our guide to car warranty cover.

 Written by